Best WordPress SEO Plugins Compared (2026)

 Price: USD 99 /year

-Try Yoast SEOAll in One SEO (AIOSEO): The Middle Ground
+Try Yoast SEOAll in One SEO (AIOSEO): The WooCommerce Pick

 AIOSEO has been around almost as long as Yoast, and it’s quietly rebuilt itself into a solid option over the past few years.
 I’ve set it up on about 120 client sites, and it does the job without drama.
 It’s not my first choice, but I understand why people pick it.

 AIOSEO’s headline feature is TruSEO, their version of Yoast’s content analysis.
 It checks your content against a set of SEO rules and gives you a score out of 100.
-Honestly, it’s a bit more granular than Yoast’s traffic light system, which I appreciate.
+It’s more granular than Yoast’s traffic light system.
 It checks title readability, meta description length, internal and external link counts, and image alt text in one panel.

-But here’s what bugs me: TruSEO sometimes flags things that don’t matter.
+The problem: TruSEO flags things that don’t matter.
 It’ll ding you for not having your exact keyword in the first paragraph, which hasn’t been a real ranking factor for years.
 Google understands semantic relevance now.
 Chasing a perfect TruSEO score can lead you to over-optimize your content, which is worse than under-optimizing.
+I’ve seen clients stuff keywords into opening paragraphs to satisfy TruSEO and tank their readability in the process.

 AIOSEO’s Strongest Play: WooCommerce SEO

 If you run a WooCommerce store, AIOSEO deserves a serious look.
 Their eCommerce integration is deeper than Rank Math’s free version.
 Product schema, dynamic meta descriptions pulling from product attributes, breadcrumbs that follow your shop hierarchy, and category SEO settings that actually work.
 I set up AIOSEO on a client’s 4,000-product WooCommerce store last year, and the structured data validated cleanly in Google’s Rich Results Test on the first try.
-That rarely happens.
+That rarely happens with any plugin.

 AIOSEO’s pricing is where things get complicated.
 The free version is okay but limited.
-The Basic plan at $49.60/year covers one site with essential premium features.
-But for schema markup beyond the basics, redirects, and local SEO, you need the Plus plan at $99.60/year.
+The Basic plan at $49.60/year covers 1 site with essential premium features.
+For schema markup beyond the basics, redirects, and local SEO, you need the Plus plan at $99.60/year.
 For agencies, the Pro and Elite plans run $199.60 and $299.60 per year respectively.

 That’s competitive with Yoast but more expensive than Rank Math.
-For what you get, I’d say AIOSEO sits squarely between the two in terms of value.
+AIOSEO sits squarely in the middle in terms of value.

 Pros